jordan7186/jordan7186.github.io/_pages/presentations.md

 ### Edgeless-GNN: Unsupervised Inductive Edgeless Network Embedding

-This presentation was given during the 28th Samsung HumanTech award, which eventually led to the award of the bronze prize.
+This presentation was given during the competition for the 28th Samsung HumanTech Award (Bronze prize).

 **Slide:** [Edgeless-GNN: Unsupervised Inductive Edgeless Network Embedding](/assets/pdf/EdgelessGNN_Hutech.pdf)

+---

-## Internal presentations
+## Selected Internal Presentations

-### Causal learning
+### Topic: Causal learning

 This was a two-part presentation where I introduced the basics of causal learning in an internal seminar at my lab, which I got a LOT of help from ["Introduction to Causal Inference" by Brady Neal](https://www.bradyneal.com/causal-inference-course).
 Thank you!!